CMHAAorg/cmhaa-website/site/content/resources/thriving-from-the-start-supporting-mentally-healthy-workplaces-for-people-early-in-their-career.md

       “That’s going to have a ripple effect, because in five to ten years they will be the middle managers.”
+  - type: quote
+    quote_text: By investing in creating mentally healthy, resilient and aware employees who are early in their careers, you’re really setting up your culture for your whole organisation into the future
+    quote_author: Dr Melina Georgousakis
   - type: split_title_content
     title: Aware of mental health, but hesitant to speak out
     content: >-